 Signing a lease for an apartment in New York City is a real budget buster.
-You need the rent itself, perhaps a brokers fee, and a security deposit—the last of which may vary in amount, but is typically one month’s rent.
+You need the rent itself, perhaps a brokers fee, and a security deposit—capped at one month’s rent.

 While renters have been complaining about this hefty outlay of cash for decades, these days you have some more options.
 There are several companies that can take away some of the financial pain of renting in New York (and beyond) by offering alternatives to the standard security deposit, and even help renters avoid getting dinged for normal wear and tear (e.g., a nail hole or some scuff on the wall.)
 We’ve rounded up four services that can help you secure an apartment without parting with so much of your money.